maidsafe/temp_safe_network/sn_cli/README.md

 Uploading files and folders onto the network is also possible with the CLI application, and as we'll see here it's extremely simple to not just upload them but also keep them in sync with any modifications made locally to the folders and files.

-Files are uploaded on the Network and stored as `Public ImmutableData` files, and the folders and sub-folders hierarchy is flattened out and stored in a container mapping each file's path with the corresponding `ImmutableData` XOR-URL.
+Files are uploaded on the Network and stored as `Public Blob` files, and the folders and sub-folders hierarchy is flattened out and stored in a container mapping each file's path with the corresponding `Blob` XOR-URL.
 This map is maintained on the Network in a special container called `FilesContainer`, which is stored as `Public Sequence` data.
 The data representation in the `FilesContainer` is planned to be implemented with [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework) and the corresponding `FilesContainer` RFC will be submitted, but at this stage this is being done only using a simple serialised structure.

 #### Files Put